Radio Oriental

 CX 12 Radio Oriental is a Uruguayan Spanish-language AM radio station broadcasting from La Paz city in Canelones, its studios are located in Montevideo and its signal can be heard from the whole country and some cities from Argentina and Brazil.

 History

-It used to belong to the same multimedia group as CX 20 Radio Monte Carlo; in 2003 it was sold to the Uruguayan Roman Catholic Church.
+It used to belong to the same multimedia group as CX 20 Radio Monte Carlo, led by Elvira Salvo and her son Daniel; in 2003 it was sold to the Uruguayan Roman Catholic Church.